Kaddu-Hacker/InfiniteYtViews/README.md

 ## Troubleshooting (Linux)

-*   **\"Missing dependencies for SOCKS support\":**
+*   **"Missing dependencies for SOCKS support":**
    * **USE A VIRTUAL ENVIRONMENT!** This is the most common fix.
    * Activate your venv.
    * Run `pip install -r requirements.txt` again.
-    *   You can also try `pip install PySocks \"requests[socks]\"` within the venv.
+   * You can also try `pip install PySocks "requests[socks]"` within the venv.
 *   **Tor Connection Issues:**
    * Ensure Tor is installed and the service is running.
 Use `sudo service tor status` or `systemctl status tor` to check.
    * Check your firewall settings to ensure Python and Tor can make outbound connections.
    * If using multiple Tor ports, ensure your Tor configuration (`torrc`) is set up correctly to provide multiple SOCKS listeners (the script currently primarily uses the default 9050 or a sequence starting from it if multiple connections are specified, but `pytor.py` might have its own logic for multiple instances).
 *   **Permission Errors (for Tor setup/start):**
-    *   The script must be run with `sudo` (e.g., `sudo python3 main.py`) for the initial setup steps that install or start the `tor` service and for IP changing operations.
+   * The script must be run with `sudo` (e.g., `sudo -E python3 main.py`) for the initial setup steps that install or start the `tor` service and for IP changing operations.

 ## Disclaimer